eldargab/LT-Opener/README.md

 This way a standard `open` command for mac is setuped.
-`{{path}}` token will be replaced with the given file system path during invokation.
+`{{path}}` token will be replaced with the given file system path during invocation.
 Note, that command is not a string, but a list of command line arguments.

 ##Quirks